nallie/fabricator/README.md

 > _fabricate_ - to make by assembling parts or sections.

 # Update
-Using `ngrok` instead of `localtunnel` to support with client isolated networks.

 Fabricator is a tool for building website UI toolkits - _think ["Tiny Bootstraps, for Every Client"](http://daverupert.com/2013/04/responsive-deliverables/#tiny-bootstraps-for-every-client)_